Date: 13 September 2016

 3. The information must be judged in the light of the particular industry or trade concerned.

-Because there was not written contract, the Court had to consider what may be protected by an implied term of confidentiality.
-The factors to be considered were: • The nature of the employment, e.g. whether the employee is in a position to habitually handle information he or she knows to be of a sensitive nature;
+Because there was no written contract, the Court had to consider what may be protected by an implied term of confidentiality.
+The factors to be considered were:

 There are many take-away messages from this case.